Large Language Models (LLMs)

 What are the most common LLMs and how are they different?

-The field of large language models is crowded with many options to choose from.
-Generally speaking, you can group LLMs into two categories: proprietary services and open source models.
+The field of LLMs is crowded with many options to choose from.
+Generally speaking, you can group LLMs into two categories: proprietary models and open source models.

-The most popular LLM is ChatGPT from OpenAI which was released with much fanfare.
+Proprietary LLM models are developed and owned by private companies and typically require licenses to access.
+Perhaps the most high-profile proprietary LLM is GPT-4o, which powers ChatGPT, released in 2022 with much fanfare.
 ChatGPT provides a friendly search interface where users can feed prompts and typically receive a fast and relevant response.
-Developers can access the ChatGPT API to integrate this LLM into their own applications, products or services.
-Other services include Google Bard and Claude from Anthropic.
+Developers can access the ChatGPT API to integrate it into their own applications, products or services.
+Other proprietary models include Google’s Gemini and Claude from Anthropic.

 Open source models

 Another option is to self-host an LLM, typically using a model that is open source and available for commercial use.
 The open source community has quickly caught up to the performance of proprietary models.
-Popular open source LLM models include Llama 2 from Meta, and MPT from MosaicML (acquired by Databricks).
+Popular open source LLM models include Llama 4 from Meta and Mixtral 8x22B.

 How to evaluate the best choice